-Before the generation loop, an embedding of each key presented by the Workspace Template is enriched with the information in the latent z{d_i} produced by the Perception (Sec.
+Before the generation loop, an embedding of each key presented by the Workspace Template is enriched with the information in the latent z_i produced by the Perception (Sec.
 3.1) by applying two subsequent cross-attention blocks.
-This gives the Generator access to precise, symbolic information on demonstration representation, while enabling its 'cross-linking' with the presumably less precise, but raster-wide (and thus in this sense global) repre-sentation provided by the neural Perception.
-This capacity is essential, since crucial information about a symbol can be conveyed even in a sole demonstration.
-The resulting vectors form the contextual embeddings z{s_i} of the sym-bols (values in the Workspace) which is observed and accessed by the Generator in the program generation process described below.
+This gives the Generator access to precise, symbolic information on demonstration representation, while enabling its 'cross-linking' with the presumably less precise, but raster-wide (and thus in this sense global) representation provided by the neural Perception.
+The resulting vectors form the contextual embeddings z{s_i} of the symbols (values in the Workspace) which is accessed by the Generator in the program generation process described below.